The DM&EE's Test Cars

 First Test Car 5 The first Test Car 5 was converted from a BSK and numbered ADB975051.
 It is pictured in the loop at the top of the RTC yard when new on 22nd December 1972.
 It is still in existence at Peak Rail in Rowsley where it was moved in May 2007.
 However it has had a hard life, since being disposed of by the DM&EE, having all its windows welded up and was used for a long time in the Crewe Works test train fleet.
 See here for a recent photo

-The second Test Car 5 was the former R&DD Lab 6 'Prometheus'. numbered RDB975422 This was converted from a Mk1 SK W34875 in 1975 but has now been scrapped.
+The second Test Car 5 was the former R&DD Lab 6 'Prometheus'. numbered RDB975422 This was converted from a Mk1 BSK W34875 in 1975 but has now been scrapped.

 RTC Test Car 6 was converted at RTC from a Mk2C coach and renumbered RDB975290.
-Pictured at the RTC in 1982
+Pictured at the RTC in 1982, This vehicle was scrapped in 2011

 Colin Marsden